 This is a variation of our homemade granola base recipe.
 Homemade granola is not only easy, but it’s delicious too!
 When you make your own, you get to control the ingredients, including the amount of sugar added (store bought granola usually has way too much!).
-This easy maple pecan granola is a fan favorite, but don’t take our word for it – try it out for yourself!
+This simple maple pecan granola is a fan favorite, but don’t take our word for it – try it out for yourself!

 Must-Know Cooking Skills

 Culinary Tips for the Best Maple Pecan Granola